Kaaterskill High Peak: Southern route

 Starting from the trailhead parking lot at the top of Platte Clove, recently expanded by NYSDEC, hikers follow the old Steenburg Road, now the snowmobile trail, blazed both with large orange plastic discs for snowmobiles (rarely seen) and smaller blue ones for foot users (A color given on all DEC lands to sections of the Long Path not part of other designated trails).
 The cascades of a nearby tributary of Platte Creek beckon through hemlock stands, but are on private land.
 Vehicle tracks can still be seen as there are several forks leading to private homes in the area, usually chained off.
 Elevation gain is noticeable, but comes at a slight though steady pace.

 At the last fork, a mile (1.6 km) from the trailhead a state sign indicates the distances to Palenville, the next place the Long Path reaches civilization, and other points of interest on the far side of the mountain.
 From this point on the trail becomes narrower as it is barred to all other motor vehicles, and starts to curve to the northeast, into state land.
 A yellow-blazed spur, the former Nature Friends Trail, only recently added to the state system, leads to the scenic Huckleberry Point overlook after a while.

 The travel levels off from its gentle climb, and starts heading due north, as it crosses some brooks and the hemlock stands around them.
 Postings marking the back bounds of some private lots are still visible through the distance, as are some unauthorized trails to those lands.
 Finally some more gentle ascending into a more beech-dominant forest heralds the beginning of Pine Plains, 1.25 mi from the Huckleberry Point junction, as the trail also begins to curve to the west.

-Spruce, fir and other evergreens become much more common in this somewhat distressed environment, where the trail is often quite wet.
-Yet the scenery makes it worth the effort for many hikers, especially with the wildflower sightings possible here in the late spring.
+Spruce, fir and other evergreens become much more common in this environment, where the trail is often wet.
+However, the scenery affords hikers with potential wildflower sightings here in the late spring.

 Beyond Pine Plains, the forest returns to a more deciduous character as the trail remains level while becoming decidedly westward in heading, crossing many rivulets or streambeds, some offering picturesque mini-cascades of their own.
 Finally, at a junction 3.7 mi from the trailhead, the Long Path drops down into Kaaterskill Clove while the snowmobile route heads up a slightly steeper slope.
 After several hundred feet (about a hundred meters), it reaches the loop.